Diamond Market Capitalization Hits $1.62 Million (DMD)

 About Diamond

 Diamond is a PoW/PoS coin that uses the Groestl hashing algorithm.
-It launched on July 13th, 2013.
-Diamond’s total supply is 3,414,012 coins.
-Diamond’s official website is bit.diamonds.
+It was first traded on July 13th, 2013.
+Diamond’s total supply is 3,417,273 coins.
 Diamond’s official Twitter account is @dmdcoin and its Facebook page is accessible here.
 The Reddit community for Diamond is /r/dmd and the currency’s Github account can be viewed here.
+Diamond’s official website is bit.diamonds.

 According to CryptoCompare, “Algorithm is ASIC resistant Grøstl.
 4.38 million total coins.
 Block solving target time ~ 100 seconds.
 Low transaction fee at 0.001.
 Mean time per block under 60 seconds.
 Difficulty retargets at every block.
 Endless Hybrid Network Security.
 Transaction Message.
 Fast and secure transactions with 6 required confirmations.
 Provision for continuous promotion and development.
 Brand new code base with up to date security patches and significant performance improvements. “